justinxie712/melodex-main/README.md

 ## API Implementation

 Melodex uses Spotify's Web API to fetch music data.
-For development purposes, the application implements a mock version of the audio-features endpoint using a singleton cache pattern.
-This allows for development without constantly hitting the Spotify API rate limits.
+For development purposes, the application implements a mock version of the /audio-features endpoint using a mock data generator function and a singleton cache pattern.
+This allows to simulate the API responses without having to make actual API call to the deprecated endpoint.

-The mock implementation provides realistic data responses while developing and testing the application.
+The mock implementation provides realistic data responses.

 ## Styling and Animations